-When Bittori’s husband starts receiving threatening letters from the violent group, however – demanding money, accusing him of being a police informant – she turns to her friend for help.
-But Miren’s loyalties are torn: her son Joxe Mari has just been recruited to the group as a terrorist and to denounce them as evil would be to condemn her own flesh and blood.
-Tensions rise, relationships fracture, and events race towards a violent, tragic conclusion . . .
+When Bittori’s husband starts receiving threatening letters – demanding money, accusing him of being a police informant – she turns to her friend for help.
+But Miren’s loyalties are torn: her son has just been recruited as a terrorist and to denounce them would be to condemn her own flesh and blood.
+Tensions rise, relationships fracture, and events move towards a tragic conclusion . . .

 It’s been a long time since I’ve read a book that was so persuasive and moving, so intelligently conceived.